We will contact you shortly.

-Monofocal lenses provide clear vision for a single distance (i.e. near or far), and are usually chosen to make your distance vision more clear.
+Monofocal lenses provide clear vision for a single distance (i.e. near or far) and are usually chosen to make your distance vision clearer.
 With a monofocal lens implant, even if you do not currently need to wear glasses for near vision activities (i.e. reading the newspaper, doing crossword puzzles, dialing a phone, or working at a computer), after surgery there is a high likelihood that you will.
-You may also need glasses for distance activities such as driving.
+Depending on your degree of astigmatism, you may also need glasses for distance activities such as driving.
 Surgery with a monofocal IOL implant is covered by Medicare and most commercial insurance plans with the usual out of pocket expenses, such as your deductible, co-pays, and/or co-insurance.
-This is the basic option.
+This is the standard option.